The Undergraduate Center

 ETHICS: Continue discussing Dante and Aquinas.
 QUIZ.

-THEATER: (Lesson #17) Do lesson online.
-Read very brief excerpt from Naughty Shakespeare (The reading is linked to the online Lesson 19 page); Submit writing assignment online by 9:00 A.M., March 6.
+THEATER: (Lesson #17) Online Assignment.
+Read very brief excerpt from Naughty Shakespeare (The reading is linked to the online Lesson 17 page); Submit writing assignment online by 9:00 A.M., March 6.

-SOCIAL PSYCHOLOGY: Do lesson online.
-Chapter 10 - Interpersonal Attraction
+SOCIAL PSYCHOLOGY: Chapter 10 - Interpersonal Attraction - ONLINE CLASS

 [!!!!!!!!!]NOTE: A DIFFERENT SCHEDULE OCCURS TODAY.